abarchi/git-continuous/Tagging/README.md

 $ git tag -a <tagname>
 ```

-If you want to bypass the text editor and add he note alongside the tag creation, use -am option :
+If you want to bypass the text editor and add the note alongside the tag creation, use -am option :

 ```sh
 $ git tag -am "Git Beginner's Guide for Dummies" 0.02